GalaticStryder/kernel_lge_msm8974/readme.md

 	./build-anykernel.sh

 Follow the on-screen guide to compile **Lambda Kernel**.
 The products will be located under the **store/** folder already _zipped_ with _md5_ files, ready to be flashed on _recovery_.

+###### Optional - Compiling all variants in a row

+The script is also capable to detect arguments such as _'serialized'_, with two dashes and without the quotes obviously.
+This will compile all variants explicitly referenced inside the script per **Android** version and naming.

+	./build-anykernel.sh --serialized

+Follow the on-screen guide to compile **Lambda Kernel**.
+All products will be located under the **store/** folder already _zipped_ with _md5_ files, ready to be shared _online_.

 ###### Optional - Compiling with ccache tunneling